Management System

 Responsible Care Codes

-The DIC Group manages its Responsible Care program in accordance with seven codes:* “Occupational safety and health” (protection of the safety and health of employees), “disaster prevention” (prevention of fires, explosions and the discharge of chemicals), “environmental protection” (continuous reduction of chemical emissions and the discharge of waste), “safety in logistics” (reduction of chemical risks associated with the distribution of chemicals), “chemical substance safety” (management of risks associated with chemicals), “dialogue with society” (communication with local communities regarding ESH) and “management systems” (systems that ensure the uniform administration of the first six codes).
-The Group applies the PCDA cycle to ensure ongoing improvements, while also conducting annual internal audits and management reviews.
+The DIC Group manages its Responsible Care program in accordance with seven codes:* “Occupational safety and health” (protection of the safety and health of employees), “disaster prevention” (prevention of fires, explosions and the discharge of chemicals), “environmental protection” (continuous reduction of chemical emissions and the discharge of waste), “safety in logistics” (reduction of chemical risks associated with the distribution of chemicals), “chemical substance safety” (management of risks associated with chemicals), “dialogue with society” (communication with local communities regarding ESH) and “management systems” (ensure the uniform administration of the first six codes).
+In line with these codes, the Group applies the PDCA cycle and conducts annual ESH audits and management reviews to evaluate initiatives.

-• The seven Responsible Care codes were developed by the Japan Responsible Care Council (JRCC), which is part of the Japan Chemical Industry Association (JCIA), as a framework for Responsible Care programs with the goal of helping achieve a society that supports efforts to address ESH-related initiatives.
+- The seven Responsible Care codes were developed by the Japan Responsible Care Council (JRCC), which is part of the JCIA, as a framework for Responsible Care programs with the goal of helping achieve a society that supports efforts to address ESH-related initiatives.

-• Management system (ensure the uniform administration of the above six codes)
+- Management systems (ensure the uniform administration of the first six codes)

 Message from the President